|This Engagement Award PCORI Funding Announcement opened on Tuesday, September 1, 2020.

 Table of Contents

-The Patient-Centered Outcomes Research Institute (PCORI) plans to award up to $21 million in fiscal year 2020 as part of the Eugene Washington PCORI Engagement Awards.
-These awards are for research support rather than a research funding opportunity.
+The Patient-Centered Outcomes Research Institute (PCORI) plans to award up to $21 million in fiscal year 2021 as part of the Eugene Washington PCORI Engagement Awards.
+These awards are for research support.
+This program does not fund research studies.

-What Has Changed for the Engagement Awards May 2020 Funding Cycle:
+Key Information for the Engagement Awards October 2020 Funding Cycle

 This section includes language that is specific to PCORI’s requirements for programmatic responsiveness under this funding announcement.
 Applicants should use this section as guidance when preparing their LOIs and applications.
 For information related to administrative and technical requirements for LOI and application submission, please consult the Engagement Award Submission Instructions.